kylehuang041/Resume/resume.md

 : * <b>Weather API</b>: Created a weather app using API.
 I used HTML/CSS and JavaScript to fetch API and make changes to the content.
 It displays the location, temperature, condition, and date.

-: * <b>Restaurant Order Program</b>: Made using Java OOP.
-It's like ordering a food from a restaurant and after the food order, it would give a receipt and give an option to download it into a txt file.
+: * <b>Restaurant Order Program</b>: Made using Java, It is like ordering food from a restaurant and after the food order, it would give a receipt.
+Also has the option to download it.

 : * <b>Portfolio</b>: my portfolio shows my projects, intro about me, contact form, and image gallery of my photos that I've taken.
 I used HTML/CSS and Javascript.
-Used pseudo animations, binary search, quick sort, HTML DOM manipulation, local storage, etc.
+Used pseudo animations, API, binary search, quick sort, HTML DOM manipulation, local storage, etc.

 : * <b>UWB Hackathon 2021</b>: we made an alternative of the course catalog of UW.
-I worked on the HTML/CSS and imported the JSON file.
+I worked on the HTML/CSS of the contents and responsiveness.
 Kyle Huynh worked on the javascript for the table.
 We actually made two versions, one using Figma by Bailey.
 Group members: Kyle Huang, Bailey Marie, Kyle Huynh, Kyle Fukuda, and Gwen Furiato.

 <strong><i>Programming Languages</i></strong>
-: * <b>Java</b>: sorting, reading/writing a file, creating/manipulating database, dynamic arrays, etc.

-: * <b>HTML</b>: create content, link css and scripts, design outline, etc.

-: * <b>CSS</b>: style the content, import fonts, css grid, css flex, and media to acquire responsiveness, etc.

-: * <b>JavaScript</b>: HTML DOM Manipulation, OOP, ES6, ES5, JSX

-: * <b>Other</b>:
-    * basic knowledge of Python
+:   Java, HTML, CSS, JavaScript, basic knowledge of Python
-    * Object-Oriented Programming

-<strong><i>Other Skills</i></strong>
-: * <b>Basic Data Structures & Algorithms</b>: bubble sort, selection sort, insertion sort, merge sort, quick sort, array list, linked list

-: * <b>build a desktop, repair laptops, troubleshoot, optimize</b>: I built my own desktop, replaced all the parts, fixed my laptop fan by soldering, troubleshooted many problems like black screen, wifi error, non-active trackpad, crash, slow PC, etc.

-: * <b>Basic Cybersecurity/IT Fundamentals</b>: malware, cryptography, network protocols, steganography, OSI layer, risk management, etc.

-: * <b>Basic Fundamentals</b>: Windows and Linux.
+<strong><i>Operating Systems</i></strong>
+:   Windows.

+<strong><i>IDE</i></strong>
+:   MS Visual Studio Code

 ### Certifications and Licenses